 Cruises are a little more fun

-Between 1906 and 2005, only 104 trips were made in the North, most of them for military surveillance or mineral exploration.
-The cruise tourism sector, however, is ready to invest in the region.
+Between 1906 and 2008, about a hundred trips were made in the North, most of them for military surveillance or mineral exploration.
+In 2017, in a single year, 23, mostly recreational boats, made the crossing, which is attracting a growing number of countries.
+Merchant ships transiting between Europe and Asia would save 7,000 kilometres with this route.
+That said, the cruise tourism sector is getting ready to invest in the region.

 In fact, Canadian cruise ships have been increasingly active in the North.
 Using former Russian icebreakers or ships with reinforced hulls, cruise companies want to exploit the tourism potential of the legendary Northwest Passage.